thomasloven/nextrevo-mod/README.md

 > Note: The cables going to the heater and thermistor of the Revo heater core are held firmly by a metal bracket to provide strain relief.
 I really really like this.
 More on that soon.

-The final, scarriest, part was how to connect the heater block to the Loveboard.
+The final, scariest, part was how to connect the heater block to the Loveboard.

 The heater itself was no problem.
 The cable had exactly the right length and right connector.

 Ther thermistor was another story.
 Prusa uses a connector called Molex Clik-mate which seems to be rather new and hard to source.<br>